Condensate Formation in a Chiral Lattice Gas: Ground states without number conservation

 \section{Ground states without number conservation}

 To explore the system's behavior, we employ Monte Carlo simulations~\cite{frenkel2023understanding} at low temperatures using Metropolis sampling.
 While the total number of particles $N=N_A+N_B$ remains fixed, the numbers $N_A$ and $N_B$ change with every accepted Monte Carlo move, changing the local state of a lattice site.
 The results of these simulations allows us to identify ground states associated with different FLSs and different values of the parameters $K$ and $\mu$.
 While for small $K$, compared to the Ising interaction $J$, one expects the the uniform states of pure $A$ or pure $B$ to dominate, non-trivial ground states emerge for a sufficiently large $K$ of the FLS interaction.
-For the case of the L-shape FLS, we find two ground states exhibiting a chiral periodic tiling, termed ``fibre'' (Fig.~\ref{fig:ground_states}f) and ``cage'' (Fig.~\ref{fig:ground_states}g).
-While the simulation results obtained through a slow decrease of the temperature still contain some defects, the ideal periodic tiling patterns and their unit tiles (Figs.~\ref{fig:ground_states}h,i) can be inferred.
+Typically, a value of $K$ several times bigger than $J$ is necessary in order to offset the energetic cost of having several unequal neighbouring sites within a FLS.
+For the case of the L-shape FLS, we find two ground states exhibiting a chiral periodic tiling, termed ``fibre'' (Fig.~\ref{fig:ground_states}h) and ``cage'' (Fig.~\ref{fig:ground_states}i).
+While the simulation results obtained through a slow decrease of the temperature still contain some defects, the ideal periodic tiling patterns and their unit tiles (Figs.~\ref{fig:ground_states}f,g) can be inferred.

 A phase diagram, as shown in Fig.~\ref{fig:ground_states}a, can be obtained through the minimisation of the grand potential per lattice site, which in the zero-temperature limit is